TOS CLI Reference

 This command is a variant of sudo tos archive.
 It removes old revision data (rules) from the TOS Aurora database and stores it in a file outside of the cluster.
 If a previously archived file is currently loaded (see sudo tos archive load), you cannot create a new archive containing any rules in the loaded range.

-We recommend first running the screen command to ensure that the archive command runs to completion.
+We recommend first running the tmux command to ensure that the archive command runs to completion.

 Syntax